krb3p/javascript-assessment-web-0217/README.md

 ## Notes

 Your goal is to build out all of the methods listed in the deliverables.
 Do your best to follow JavaScript best practices.

-To run your html:

-- Inside your cloned down folder, in terminal, type `pwd` to get your full file path.
-Copy and paste that path into your browser url and include `/index.html` to the end of that path.

-**To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.js` file.
+Read all the deliverables before writing your code.
+It may make sense to code them in a different order than they are listed in.

 Please don't submit the lab until we give you the signal.

 ## Deliverables